In no particular order, here are ten things you should know about stress.

 Stress should go up and down and some stress every day is healthy; it builds resilience.
 What is evil for your body is distress, which is a chronic stress overload from continuous, over the top, stress.

-#2 School stress levels may be getting worse.
+#2 Stress levels may be getting worse.

-#3 Chronic stress hurts student achievement.
+#3 Chronic stress hurts achievement.

 It is well known that chronic stress contributes to over half of all school absences (Johnston-Brooks, et al. 1998).
 The ways to reduce this in the classroom include: (a) more physical activity, yoga or stretching, (b) greater sense of control, including decision-making and responsibility, and (c) improved coping skills.
-Share everyday incidents with your students and let them suggest how they would solve the problem.
+Share everyday incidents with your children and let them suggest how they would solve the problem.

 #4 Chronic stress reduces neurogenesis, the production of new brain cells.

 This contributes to impaired attention, learning and memory (Lupien, et al., 2001).
 Three ways to boost neurogenesis are exercise, new learning and positive social contact.

 This plays out in academic performance and internal distress (Pomerantz, Eva M.; Altermatt, Ellen Rydell; Saxon, Jill L.).
 We know that girls outperform boys in school, but paradoxically, girls are also more vulnerable to internal distress (depression, anxiety, etc.) than are boys.

 #6 Chronic stress levels can be reset in your body, like a thermostat.

 Homeostasis only happens sometimes.
 PTSD and depression are good examples of an "allostatic load" or adjusted stress thermostat, meaning a "new normal".
 The longer you are in any physiological state (e.g. depression, anger, happiness), the more stable that state becomes.
 It may even become the "default state" that you revert to over and over.
 That's why, if you become depressed, you should get help immediately.